MilzorV/tiktak/README.md

 # tiktak

+"Your task is to ask Gemini 1.5 flash to code a tic-tac-toe game in python using the outline template provided in this repo. which will be evaluated using unit tests.
+Copy and paste in the program and don’t change anything."

 **Rotating Ultimate Tic-Tac-Toe** is a wild twist on the classic “Ultimate” (or “Super”) Tic-Tac-Toe.
 Here’s how it works: